aswinprabhu/Install/README.md

 ### SETUP
 ```
 **Note about firewall**
 CloudMunch Docker containers communicate with each other through ports on the Docker Host.
-Please ensure that there are firewall exceptions on the Docker Host for the ports configured for the CloudMunch containers defined in the docker-compose file.
+Please ensure that there are firewall exceptions on the Docker Host for the ports configured for the CloudMunch containers.
+These ports are defined in the docker-compose file.
 ```
 #### Create user and group with name cloudmunch and id 580